jaytea33/hfs/README.md

 **#Fork Info**
 This fork is an attempt to get hfs running in Docker.
 There is probably a better way to do this but if you really want to run it, here are the steps:

-1. Navigate to a working folder on your docker host
+1. Navigate to a working folder on your docker host via Terminal

 2. Clone the fork repo using: